rjmccabe3701/linux_tracing_sandbox/src/test_bpf/README.md

    bpf_printk("No tailcall registered!\n");
 ```

-If no tailcalls have been registered, that ``No tailcall registered!`` line will hit.
+If no tailcalls have been registered, the ``No tailcall registered!`` line will hit.

-By running the ``add_tailcall.exe`` utility you will see (from cat-ting ``/sys/kernel/tracing/trace_pipe``)
-that [this](tailcall_kern.c) method is called.
+By running the ``add_tailcall.exe`` utility you will see (from cat-ting ``/sys/kernel/tracing/trace_pipe``) [this](tailcall_kern.c) method is now called.

-This simple example doesn't illustrate the power of this technique; I imaging its

-very useful if you want to attach dynamic eBPF programs to a qdisc filter:
+This simple example doesn't illustrate the power of this technique; I imaging it's very useful if you want to attach dynamic eBPF programs to a qdisc filter:

 ```
 tc filter ... bpf <TrampolineBpfMethod> ...
 ```

-If this ``TrampolineBpfMethod`` has a tailcall hooks then you could modify this filtering
-behavior *without* having to do touch the qdisc settings.
+If this ``TrampolineBpfMethod`` has a tailcall hooks then you could modify this filtering behavior *without* having to do touch the qdisc settings.